-Either way, talking to your manager face to face is key, as is honest evaluation of yourself in line with your performance objectives.
+Either way, talking to your manager's face to face is key, as is an honest evaluation of yourself in line with your performance objectives.

 Timing is key when discussing a raise, so make sure you get it right.
 Don’t go in and ask during a difficult financial period, for example, as you’ll likely end up disappointed.